Is The Benefits of Fish Oil Supplements Still Relevant?

 Another of the benefits of fish oil dietary supplements is they can be used in treating Alzheimer’s.
 Extensive research at the Louisiana State University demonstrated that fatty acids can be used to treat the condition, and this is due to the high levels of EPA and DHA it contains.
 The findings at Louisiana University were echoed in studies done at UCLA, which showed its potential as a treatment for the disease.

 If you check what fish oil supplements good for don’t be surprised if you see that it is used for treating eye problems and disorders.
 According to several researchers, there’s evidence proving that eye disorders, especially those brought about by aging, can be remedied by omega 3 fatty acids.

 Based on these studies, it became apparent that omega 3 and fish oil has properties that prevent eye deterioration, which has led several doctors and health experts to recommend taking the supplement both for treatment and prevention.

 Anxiety and Depression

-The omega 3 fatty acids in fish oil makes this supplement ideal for those suffering from depression, anxiety and restlessness.
+The omega 3 fatty acids in fish oil make this supplement ideal for those suffering from depression, anxiety, and restlessness.
 After these benefits were verified by health experts, tests were conducted to check its other functions, and results show that fish oil is useful for treating the following: